-The FutureFuel Scholarship provides \$500 per fall and spring semesters.
-The scholarship is awarded to a UACCB Student who has completed the UACCB Foundation application/testing procedures, maintained a 3.0 GPA and is pursuing a math or science related degree.
+The FutureFuel Scholarship is awarded to a UACCB Student who maintains a 3.0 GPA and is pursuing a math or science related degree.
 This scholarship is provided by a gift from FutureFuel Corporation and is available to one applicant in the fall and spring semesters.